A bear market doesn’t last forever.

-Are We in a Bear Market Right Now in 2020?
+Are We in a Bear Market Right Now?

 There was a steep drop from February 19 to March 23, but we’ve been in a bull market since then.
 For months, people were unsure if this rise was a bear market rally or a new bull.
 But that was mainly because of the quickness of the decline.

 Since March 23, the S&P has hit a new all-time high.
 But as of this writing, the market has been trending downward.
 Only time will tell if the market’s post-March recovery was for real.